What Unit Is Potential Energy Measured In: Complete Guide

 5. Overlooking Units in Complex Systems

 In a multi‑physics simulation, you might mix joules with electronvolts.
-Always convert to a common base before comparing.
+Always convert to a common base before comparing It's one of those things that adds up..

 Practical Tips / What Actually Works